Revisto/drum-machine/README.md

     <img src="https://img.shields.io/badge/Revisto-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />
   </a>
 </p>

+## ❤️ Sponsor this project
+Drum Machine is free software.
+If you like it and would like to support and fund it, you may donate through one of the platforms listed in the GitHub Sponsor section.
+Any amount will be greatly appreciated 🤩.

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.